Academic Policy and Regulation Information

 Satisfactory (S)/ Unsatisfactory (U)

 Graduate students may not take courses in the major on an S/U (satisfactory / unsatisfactory) basis unless courses are specifically designated S/U in the Catalog.
 Students may take courses outside of the major on an S/U basis with prior approval of the course professor, major professor or advisor, and the Dean of the College in which the student is seeking a degree.
-The student may apply a maximum of six (6) hours of such credit (excluding those courses for which S/U is designated in the Catalog) toward a master’s degree.
+The student may apply a maximum of six (6) hours of courses taken outside of the major for S/U credit toward a master’s degree .
 Directed Research, Thesis, and Dissertation courses are designated as variable credit and are graded on an S/U basis only.
 Before a student begins work under Directed Research, a written agreement must be completed between the student and the professor concerned, setting forth in detail the requirements of the course.

 Students may only be eligible for an “I” when:

 - the majority of the student’s work for a course has been completed before the end of the semester the work that has been completed must be qualitatively satisfactory

 - the student has requested consideration for an “I” grade as soon as possible but no later than the last day of finals week.